 On the Wireless Protection > Hotspots > Global tab you can enable the Hotspots feature and define users who are allowed to view and distribute hotspot access information.

 To configure hotspots, proceed as follows:

-1. On the Global tab, enable the Hotspots.
+On the Global tab, enable hotspots.
+Click the toggle switch.

 The toggle switch turns green and the Global Hotspot Settings area becomes editable.